tcatm/l3roamd/README.md

 ## IPv4?
 IPv4-Clients are supported as well.
 Inside the mesh there is only ipv6, so we need clat on the node and plat somewhere else on the net.
 We support using a single exit at the moment and are working on multi-exit-support for plat.

-## Improvements welcome!

-If you can improve this specifications (typos, better wording, restructering, ...) or even new important aspects, feel free to open a pull request.
-Please prefix your commits with "README: $my message" and try to summarize the changes in the commit message even if the commit message turns out to be longer than the change.
-Say, if you change a singel word, write a message like

-    README: corrected singel to single

-    This corrects a typo in the "Improvements welcome!" section.

-This approach makes reviewing and reasoning about changes a lot easier.

 # Intercom Packets